Sea Save

 There are 11 different populations of marine iguanas, but because each inhabit different islands, they have all evolved in isolation and have become distinct enough to be recognised as unique subspecies.
 Some of these subspecies are red listed as endangered or critically endangered.

 There has never been legal trade in live animals allowed and the species has been protected since 1975, but there are marine iguanas in the pet trade, sold as captive bred, which suggests some are being illegally taken from the wild.
 Having captive bred animals traded makes it easier for traders to illegally hide wild caught specimens.
-So, this is a proposal to move marine iguanas from Appendix II to Appendix I, ceasing all international trade.
+So moving marine iguanas from Appendix II to Appendix I, ceases all legal international trade.

 Proponent – Ecuador